zachasn/team-001-51-finalproject/README.md

 # Sprint Retrospective

-Our sprint goal was to implement new features for our Drone simulation model implemented using desing patterns.
-Our duration was roughly 1 month and our team size was 4 people.
-Key Deliverables included UML diagrams, our github repo, and a preesentation to showcase our work.
+Our sprint goal was to implement new features for our drone simulation model using design patterns.
+The sprint lasted approximately one month, and our team consisted of four members.
+Key deliverables included UML diagrams, a GitHub repository, and a presentation to showcase our work.

-### What went well
+### What Went Well
-* Branch management made it easy to merge code and do pull requests.
-Each developer worked in their own local branch which minimized technical roadblocks
+* Branch management made it easy to merge code and create pull requests.
+Each developer worked in their own local branch, minimizing technical roadblocks.
-* Seperation of duties ensured each team member had a dedicated extension they could solely focus on
+* Clear separation of responsibilities allowed each team member to focus on their individual component or feature.
-* Good documentation using Doxygen and google code documentation standards
+* Documentation was thorough, with consistent use of Doxygen and Google-style code documentation standards.
-* Effective use of google chat for communication and planning
+* Google Chat was used effectively for daily communication and quick planning decisions.
-* Dedicated Sprint Captain role allowed for better delegation and pull request and merge management
+* Assigning a dedicated Sprint Captain improved delegation, and streamlined pull request and merge processes.

-### What didn't go well
+### What Didn't Go Well
-* The Jira spring board was followed loosley becoming more ad-hoc as the sprint progressed due to other project obligations
+* The Jira sprint board was not followed consistently, becoming more ad hoc as the sprint progressed due to competing project deadlines.
-* Technical debt from architecture modifications which may not all have proper testing
+* Some architectural changes introduced technical debt, particularly in areas lacking adequate test coverage.
-* No knowledge sharing or updates of team member's progress
+* There was limited knowledge sharing between team members, and little visibility into individual progress.

-### Areas for Improvement for Next Sprint
+### Areas for Improvement
-* Improve team communication with weekly meetings or check-ins
+* Hold weekly team meetings or check-ins to ensure better communication and status updates.
-* Better Sprint planning and adherence to
+* Stick more closely to the sprint plan and regularly update the Jira board.
-* Don't rely as heavily on the Sprint captain for pull requests and merging
+* Distribute responsibilities more evenly to avoid relying solely on the Sprint Captain for merging and pull requests.
-* Consider a rotating Sprint captain in situations where the workload was even
+* Consider rotating the Sprint Captain role to balance workload and give everyone experience in leadership tasks.

 # Jira Board